Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 \subsection{The Lattice Cutting Plane Algorithm}

-To avoid stalling in non-convex settings, we solve the risk score problem using the \textit{lattice cutting plane algorithm} (\LCPA{}) shown in Algorithm \ref{Alg::LCPA}. \LCPA{} has the same benefits as other cutting plane algorithms for the risk score problem, such as scalability in the sample size, control over data-related computation, and the ability to use a MIP solver.
+To avoid stalling in non-convex settings, we solve the risk score problem using the \emph{lattice cutting plane algorithm} (\LCPA{}) shown in Algorithm \ref{Alg::LCPA}. \LCPA{} has the same benefits as other cutting plane algorithms for the risk score problem, such as scalability in the sample size, control over data-related computation, and the ability to use a MIP solver.
 As shown in Figure \ref{Fig::NoStallingInLCPA}, however, \LCPA{} does not stall.
 This is because it can add cuts and compute a lower bound without having to optimize a non-convex surrogate.

-\LCPA{} recovers the optimal solution to \RSMINLP{} via \textit{branch-and-bound} (B\&B) search.
-The search process recursively splits the feasible region of \RSMINLP{}, discarding parts that are infeasible or provably suboptimal. \LCPA{} solves a \textit{surrogate linear program} (LP) over each region.
-It updates the cutting plane approximation when the surrogate LP yields an integer feasible solution, and sets the lower bound for the risk score problem as the smallest lower bound of the surrogate LP over unexplored regions.
+\LCPA{} recovers the optimal solution to \RSMINLP{} via \emph{branch-and-bound} (B\&B) search.
+The search process recursively splits the feasible region of \RSMINLP{}, discarding parts that are infeasible or provably suboptimal. \LCPA{} solves a \emph{surrogate linear program} (LP) over each region.
+It updates the cutting plane approximation when the surrogate LP yields an integer feasible solution.
+At that point, it sets the lower bound for the risk score problem as the smallest lower bound of the surrogate LP over unexplored regions.

 {\textsf{SplitRegion}} {\textsf{RemoveNode}} {\mathcal{N}} [1]{v^{#1}} [1]{\mathcal{R}^{#1}} [0]{t}